RoboCup-SPL/GameController/README.txt

 ########## 4. Misc ##########

-The format of the packets the GameController2 broadcasts and receives is defined in the file RoboCupGameControlData.h, which is identical to the one that comes with the official GameController 2012 that can be downloaded from the SPL website.
+The format of the packets the GameController2 broadcasts and receives is defined in the file RoboCupGameControlData.h, which is identical to the one that was used in 2012.

-########## 5. Known Issues ##########

-On OS X, notifications visualized by changing a button color, e.g., when a robot is due to be returned to the field are invisible.
-This also includes preselecting an entry in the history for the undo command.

-The Humanoid League is not supported yet.